radius-project/docs/docs/content/community.md

 Every month we host a community meeting to showcase new features, review upcoming milestones, and engage in a Q&A.
 Anyone from the Radius Private Preview community can participate, present a topic, or host.
 All are welcome!

+### Meeting link

-- The meeting link and details are sent out via email.
+The meeting link and details are sent out via email.
 Contact your Radius Core Team contact to be added to the meeting invite.

+### Present your topic

-- To present a specific topic on the next Radius community call start by filling out this short form, [Radius community call presenter sign-up form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRw_b7M-8iE1NkIMvs0xAJFFUQlozVThYSzI4OVhRU0E3NlI0U05GNzZFTi4u).
+To present a specific topic on the next Radius community call start by filling out this short form, [Radius community call presenter sign-up form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRw_b7M-8iE1NkIMvs0xAJFFUQlozVThYSzI4OVhRU0E3NlI0U05GNzZFTi4u).

+### Calendar

 | Date | Topic(s) | Recording Link |
 |------|----------|----------------|